aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

 -> **NOTE:** From version 1.111.0, support auto scaling node pool.
 For more information on how to use auto scaling node pools, see [Use Terraform to create an elastic node pool](https://help.aliyun.com/document_detail/197717.htm).

--> **NOTE:** ACK adds a new RamRole (AliyunCSManagedAutoScalerRole) for the permission control of the auto-scaling node pool.
-If you use the auto-scaling node pool, please click [AliyunCSManagedAutoScalerRole](https://ram.console.aliyun.com/role/authorization?request=%7B%22Services%22%3A%5B%7B%22Service%22%3A%22CS%22%2C%22Roles%22%3A%5B%7B%22RoleName%22%3A%22AliyunCSManagedAutoScalerRole%22%2C%22TemplateId%22%3A%22AliyunCSManagedAutoScalerRole%22%7D%5D%7D%5D%2C%22ReturnUrl%22%3A%22https%3A%2F%2Fcs.console.aliyun.com%2F%22%7D) to complete the authorization.
+-> **NOTE:** ACK adds a new RamRole (AliyunCSManagedAutoScalerRole) for the permission control of the node pool with auto-scaling enabled.
+If you are using a node pool with auto scaling, please click [AliyunCSManagedAutoScalerRole](https://ram.console.aliyun.com/role/authorization?request=%7B%22Services%22%3A%5B%7B%22Service%22%3A%22CS%22%2C%22Roles%22%3A%5B%7B%22RoleName%22%3A%22AliyunCSManagedAutoScalerRole%22%2C%22TemplateId%22%3A%22AliyunCSManagedAutoScalerRole%22%7D%5D%7D%5D%2C%22ReturnUrl%22%3A%22https%3A%2F%2Fcs.console.aliyun.com%2F%22%7D) to complete the authorization.

 -> **NOTE:** ACK adds a new RamRole（AliyunCSManagedNlcRole） for the permission control of the management node pool.
 If you use the management node pool, please click [AliyunCSManagedNlcRole](https://ram.console.aliyun.com/role/authorization?spm=5176.2020520152.0.0.387f16ddEOZxMv&request=%7B%22Services%22%3A%5B%7B%22Service%22%3A%22CS%22%2C%22Roles%22%3A%5B%7B%22RoleName%22%3A%22AliyunCSManagedNlcRole%22%2C%22TemplateId%22%3A%22AliyunCSManagedNlcRole%22%7D%5D%7D%5D%2C%22ReturnUrl%22%3A%22https%3A%2F%2Fcs.console.aliyun.com%2F%22%7D) to complete the authorization.

+-> **NOTE:** From version 1.124.0, supports the creation of a node pool of spot instance.

+-> **NOTE:** It is recommended to create a cluster with zero worker nodes, and then use a node pool to manage the cluster nodes.

 ## Example Usage